 - Sriracha optional

-Heat 1 teaspoon of oil and one tablespoon of tamari in large skillet or wok over medium-high heat.
+Heat 1 teaspoon of oil and one tablespoon of tamari in large pan or wok over medium-high heat.
 Stir-fry the tofu for about 10 minutes, or until golden brown on all sides.
 Transfer to a plate and set aside.

 Add the carrot, broccoli and mushrooms.
 Cook, stirring frequently until the broccoli turns bright green and the mushrooms start to soften, for about 5 minutes.